CodePushGo/website/src/content/blog/en/ota-security-checklist-for-capacitor-apps.md

 | **Rollback Capability** | Reverts problematic updates | Keeps an audit trail for efficient rollbacks |
 | **Error Monitoring** | Identifies rollout issues early | Provides real-time tracking |

-For example, Capgo offers strong performance with a focus on true end-to-end encryption.
+For example, CodePushGo offers strong performance with a focus on true end-to-end encryption.
 Beyond the platform itself, securing the update delivery environment is just as critical.

 ### Browser Security